Matin-Norouzi/software-engineering-intern-fanap/README.md

 #  Software Engineering Internship Challenge – Fanap

-This repository contains my solutions for the **Software Engineering Internship Challenge** by **Fanap**.
+This repository includes my solutions to the **Software Engineering Internship Challenge** provided by **Fanap**.
-The challenge aims to evaluate essential algorithmic problem-solving skills, Python proficiency, and familiarity with basic data analysis and version control practices.
+The challenge is designed to evaluate fundamental programming skills, problem-solving ability, and optionally, basic data analysis and Git usage.

 ---

-## 🧪 Part 1: Mandatory Programming Questions
+## 🧪 Part 1 – Required Programming Questions

+Each problem is implemented in a separate Python file inside the `part1` folder.
+All solutions are written in a simple and readable way, with basic comments.

-### ✔️ Tasks Overview:
+### ✔️ Questions:
-1. **Reverse String**
-   Input: `"hello"` → Output: `"olleh"`
+1. **Reverse a string** → `"hello"` → `"olleh"`

-2. **Most Frequent Number**
-   Input: `[1, 2, 2, 3, 3, 3, 4]` → Output: `3`

-3. **Prime Number Check**
-   Input: `7` → Output: `True`

-4. **Matrix Diagonal Sum**
-   Input: `[[9, 8, 7], [6, 5, 4], [3, 2, 1]]` → Output: `15`
+2. **Find the most frequent number in a list** → `[1,2,2,3,3,3]` → `3`
+3. **Check if a number is prime**
+4. **Sum of the main diagonal of a square matrix**

-5. **Sort Words in a Sentence**
-   Input: `"machine learning is fun"` → Output: `"fun is learning machine"`
+5. **Sort words in a sentence alphabetically** → `"machine learning is fun"` → `"fun is learning machine"`

-### 🔁 Dual Implementations:
-The same five problems have been solved in two separate folders:
-- `FILE1`: Primary implementation
-- `FILE2`: Alternative implementations or additional attempts

-This structure reflects consistency, multiple approaches, and practice.

 ---

-## ➕ Part 2: Optional Challenges
+## ➕ Part 2 – Optional Challenge

-*Currently not included in this repository.*
-(If completed later, this section will be updated accordingly.)
+The optional task involves working with a CSV file to analyze fictional sales data.

+### 🧾 `sales_analysis.py`:
+- Reads a file named `sales.csv`
+- Calculates:
+  - Total sales amount
+  - Average sales amount
+  - Highest single-day sale

+> The goal was to keep everything simple, without using external libraries like pandas.

 ---

 ## 🌐 Git & Version Control

 This project is version-controlled using **Git**.
-Each step of development was committed in a clean and organized manner.
-You're currently viewing the public GitHub repository as part of the challenge submission.
+All changes are committed step-by-step, and the final version is submitted through a public GitHub repository.

 ---

 ## 📬 Contact

-Feel free to reach out if you have any feedback or suggestions:
+If you have any questions or feedback, feel free to reach out:

 - 📧 matin.norouzi@ut.ac.ir

 ---

-> Thank you for reviewing my work!
+> Thank you for reviewing my submission!